AmitGit217/around-react/README.md

 **Run it in your machine**

-    npm install
+-   Update any needed dependency npm install

-    npm run start
+-   Start the "react-scripts start" script npm run start

 ### - - - [Show me the project](https://amitgit217.github.io/around-react/) - - -